 Doctoral Candidate, Criminology and Criminal Justice Fellow

-Justin began his career as a Research Assistant, then a Senior Research Assistant, with the New York City Criminal Justice Agency, Inc. After law school, he worked as a Litigation Associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+Justin began his career as first a Research Assistant, and then a Senior Research Assistant, with the New York City Criminal Justice Agency, Inc. Later he worked as a Litigation Associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 Prior to entering the doctoral program at UMD, Justin served as a Peace Corps Volunteer in Morocco.
 He graduated from Drew University and Fordham Law School.

 - White-Collar and Corporate/Business Crime